Master’s Student Oral Exam Committee Composition

 Substitutions of the committee members are permitted as long as the new committee meets the requirements above.
 Additional members can be added after the committee has been approved by the Graduate Division of the school or college, but these additions must be approved by the Graduate Division of the school or college in advance of the exam.

 Graduate Studies will manage any exceptions to the policy outlined above.
-Program requests for exceptions should be routed through the appropriate school or college for approval and then forwarded to the Dean of Graduate Studies.
+Program requests for exceptions should be routed through the appropriate school or college for approval and then forwarded to the Vice Provost of Graduate Studies.
 Requests for exceptions should provide details of the exception requested and the extraordinary circumstances that have prompted the request.

 The following master’s programs are approved to utilize professors of the practice, clinical faculty, and/or research faculty committee composition as outlined elsewhere in this policy: